Special feature on sake breweries in Akita - vol. 7 - Haruka and Kuribayashi Sake Brewery

 Junmai Ginjo "Misato Shuzumai Kenkyukai" (Junmai Ginjo limited to Akita Prefecture)

-In 2019, more than 80% of the sake will be made with Misato Nishiki, and the Junmai Ginjo Misato Sake Rice Study Group has begun planning, brewing, and selling this sake in order to let more people in the prefecture and local customers know that we are committed to making Misato Nishiki sake.
+Junmai Ginjo Misato Sakebai Kenkyukai (Junmai Ginjo Misato Sake Rice Study Group) is a sake planned and brewed for sale in order to let more people in the prefecture and local customers know about our commitment to making sake with Misato Nishiki.
 It is sold exclusively within Akita Prefecture, so it makes a great souvenir.

 For the Kuribayashi Sake Brewery's website, please visit